UPDATE (Sept. 1, 2021, 10:30 a.m. ET): This piece has been updated throughout to reflect that the Texas abortion law went into effect Wednesday.

 By allowing individual lawsuits as opposed to relying on the state to act against any abortion offenses, the measure unleashes an army of abortion opponents to sue and harass providers.

-Essentially, the Senate and House bills create an almost unlimited potential for defendants, contradicting the Texas Constitution’s minimum requirements to bring civil legal action — i.e., to have standing — in the state.
-In doing so, they subvert core constitutional and democratic principles in a direct affront to our system of government.
+Essentially, the law creates an almost unlimited potential for defendants, contradicting the Texas Constitution’s minimum requirements to bring civil legal action — i.e., to have standing — in the state.
+In doing so, it subverts core constitutional and democratic principles in a direct affront to our system of government.